stepanenko/javascript-info/context.md

 ```

 `this` is determined by how a function is invoked.

-When a function is called as a method of an object, this is set to the object the method is called on.
+When a function is called as a method of an object, this is set to the object the method is called on:
 ```
 const o = {
   prop: 37,